 Eating potatoes with their skin on also has some benefits as potato skins add more fibre and vitamins to our diets.

-What is the best way to roast baby potatoes?
+What is the best way to roast them?

 The best and the quickest way to roast baby potatoes is to boil them first.
 Then brush them with oil and cook them under a broiler/grill (in the UK) until crispy.